aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000003/content.md

 The format wars aren't going away.
 New formats will emerge, old formats will persist long past their expiration date, and you'll spend more time than you'd like converting between them.
 The best you can do is understand the trade-offs and choose deliberately.

-In Chapter 4, we'll finally talk about money - the hidden costs of bad data decisions, the ROI of getting this right, and how to make the business case for all the infrastructure work we've been discussing.
+Remember that 1:4 ratio from Chapter 1?
+One hour of model fiddling, four hours on data?
+Here's the uncomfortable truth: most teams get this backwards, and the cost isn't theoretical.
+Chapter 4 is where your CFO either cries happy tears or starts asking pointed questions about why you've been doing it wrong.
+We're finally talking about money—the hidden costs of bad data decisions, the ROI of getting this right, and how to make the business case for all the infrastructure work we've been discussing.

 Until then, go check how your data is actually stored.
 I promise you'll find at least one format decision that makes you question your predecessors' sanity.

----

-*P.S. - Somewhere in your stack, there's a JSON file with a date formatted as "01/02/03".
-Nobody knows if that's January 2nd 2003, February 1st 2003, or February 3rd 2001.
-It's been that way for years.
-Everyone's afraid to touch it.*

----